 The area under the tracks is packed with restaurants, anything from Italian to Thai to California cuisine.
 But try Andy's Shin Hinomoto, across from the Yurakucho Denki Building.
 Run by the genial Andy, a Brit, Shin Hinomoto features sashimi, stir fries, tempura and daily specials in a long room with arched ceilings and a jovial, casual atmosphere.
 (03-3214-8021).

-If Andy's is full, opt for some of the tables on sidewalks under the tracks, beer, and some sticks of grilled meat.
+If Andy's is full, opt for some of the tables on sidewalks under the tracks and sample the beer and some sticks of grilled meat.

 8 p.m. - Stroll the Ginza area, where brand-name stores like Cartier line up with department stores on broad, neon-lit streets.
 Or take a cab to Shinjuku for a drink at the bar of the Park Hyatt Hotel (tokyo.park.hyatt.com), where Bill Murray met Scarlett Johansson in the movie "Lost in Translation."

-4:30 a.m. - Tuna auctions at Tsukiji Fish Market.
+4:30 a.m. - If you can pry yourself out of bed, or never went, head for the tuna auctions at Tsukiji Fish Market.
 Long a tourist staple, entrance has been limited to 140 people a day since May 2010.
 People who wish to see the auctions must apply on a first-come, first-served basis from 4:30 a.m. at the Fish Information Center at the Kachidoki entrance to the market.
 One group of 70 will be let in between 5:00-5:40, and another from 5:40-6:15. (here)

 8 a.m. - Breakfast on sushi in any one of the restaurants within the market.
 Though the thought of fish this early may be daunting, persevere -- the freshness is more than worth it.

-9 a.m. - Take the Hibiya subway line up to Ueno and Ueno Park, a spacious public park that houses three museums between its paths and cherry trees: the Tokyo National Museum, The National Science Museum, and the National Museum of Western Art.
+9 a.m. - Take the Hibiya subway line to Ueno and Ueno Park, a spacious public park that houses three museums between its paths and cherry trees: the Tokyo National Museum, the National Science Museum, and the National Museum of Western Art.

 Stroll through the park, around to Shinobazu Pond, packed with water lilies in the summer.
 In spring, the park is one of Tokyo's prime cherry blossom viewing sites.
 Come to watch the normally staid Japanese eat, drink and make merry, often with portable karaoke machines.

-3 p.m. - Head east, toward the Sumida River, and take a boat ride to Hinode Pier.
+3 p.m. - Take a boat ride along the Sumida River, heading south to the Hinode pier.
 The boat passes landmarks along the way, including the Kokugikan, where sumo wrestling matches are held, and undercuts numerous bridges.
-A must for a sunny day.
+It is a must for a sunny day.

 6 p.m. - Feel daring?
 Then eat at Torafugu Tei Monzen Naka-cho (r.gnavi.co.jp/fl/en/b267803/), which features fugu, the blowfish that can be fatal if improperly prepared.
 Torafugu Tei features reasonably priced courses that start with delicate slices of raw fugu fanned across a plate and ends with a thick rice porridge in fugu-flavoured soup.
 To drink, try hot sake with a lightly grilled fugu fin in it for flavor.